blessingekwere/Global-Terrorism-/README.md

 *Photo Source: Google*

 ## Overview
-Between 1970 and 2020, the world was faced with a serious problem called global terrorism.
+Between 1970 and 2020, the world has faced a serious problem called global terrorism.
 Different groups and individuals used violence to pursue their goals, whether political, religious, or social.
 Some groups wanted to change their countries, while others sought to spread their beliefs worldwide.
 However, countries and organizations came together to fight against terrorism using different methods including technology to analyze data and track threats.
 Even today, the fight continues against terrorism, but we hope for a safer world in the future.

 ![](https://github.com/blessingekwere/Global-Terrorism-/blob/main/97731742-f021-4240-b328-3276da8f3996.jpg)
 *Photo Source: Google*